Clauses and linkers of contrast

 although, however, in spite of/despite + gerund (-ing)

-1. often starts a new sentence and is followed by a comma:
+Often starts a new sentence and is followed by a comma

-2. is followed by a verb ub the -ing form by a noun:
+Is followed by a verb in the -ing form by a noun

-3. introduces a clause with a subject and a verb:
+Introduces a clause with a subject and a verb

 Comparison of adjectives and adverbs